weavery/sworn/README.md

 ```

 Note that SmartWeave itself has no WebAssembly interface as yet, so for now
-you're better off sticking with the JavaScript output.
+you're certainly better off sticking with the JavaScript output.
+Additionally,
+JavaScript contracts are human readable and thus auditable.

 ## Notes